tw875768/live-event-android/README.md

 # Live Event Android

-A sample Live Event utility app to help participants to follow what's happening.
+A sample Android app using Twitter Kit to help participants follow what's happening at an event.

 ![Screens from the app](screenshot.png)